Energy policy of India

 The energy policy of India is to increase the locally produced energy in India and reduce energy poverty, with more focus on developing alternative sources of energy, particularly nuclear, solar and wind energy.
 Net energy import dependency was 40.9% in 2021-22.
-The primary energy consumption in India grew by 13.3% in FY2022-23 and is the third biggest with 6% global share after China and USA.
+The primary energy consumption in India grew by 13.3% in FY2022-23 and is the third biggest with a 6% global share after China and the US.
 The total primary energy consumption from coal (452.2 Mtoe; 45.88%), crude oil (239.1 Mtoe; 29.55%), natural gas (49.9 Mtoe; 6.17%), nuclear energy (8.8 Mtoe; 1.09%), hydroelectricity (31.6 Mtoe; 3.91%) and renewable power (27.5 Mtoe; 3.40%) is 809.2 Mtoe (excluding traditional biomass use) in the calendar year 2018.
 In 2018, India's net imports are nearly 205.3 million tons of crude oil and its products, 26.3 Mtoe of LNG and 141.7 Mtoe coal totaling to 373.3 Mtoe of primary energy which is equal to 46.13% of total primary energy consumption.
 India is largely dependent on fossil fuel imports to meet its energy demands – by 2030, India's dependence on energy imports is expected to exceed 53% of the country's total energy consumption.

+India's energy policy increasingly emphasizes energy transition and decarbonization strategies, particularly in sectors such as transportation.
+According to a report by The Energy and Resources Institute (TERI), the country is focusing on electric mobility, alternative fuels, and policy-driven approaches to reduce carbon emissions and improve long-term energy sustainability.